r-mar3/LMNH-Group-Project/README.md

 2. There is currently no system set up that alerts gardeners when there is a problem is plant health
 3. The plant sensor hardware is not very resilient and can often give faulty data

+This project involved the creation of an automated ETL data pipeline which extracts plant health data from the pre-existing API every minute, transforms it so that the database is normalised and the data is cleaned and verified, before this data is then loaded into a database.
+Both short-term storage (including plant health data for the past 24 hours) and long-term storage (including historical daily summary data) is offered.

 # How the project works:
 > How does this project work?
 What does the code DO?